 Using a sanding block, I gently, but firmly applied an angled downward motion to the edge of the box where I wanted the paper trimmed, being careful to not drag the sander across the paper in an upward direction.
 By only going in a downward stroke, it avoids risking lifting the paper from the top.

 After the paper was trimmed, I then applied a coat of the decoupage gel to the top of the paper.
 This is an important step to provide protection for the paper surface.
 Fusion Decoupage Gel dries to a durable, but beautiful matte finish, never tacky.

 Now a bit of detailing…

 I’ve been using a lot of the Fusion Smooth Embossing Paste lately.
 It was the perfect accent for this Christmas Treasure Box DIY too!

 The embossing paste dries to a durable finish that doesn’t need to be painted.
 It can be painted over if you want, I’ve done that on many treatments too, but for this one, I’m keeping the lovely soft white pearl finish as it.

-Holding the stencil firmly, (I have many beautiful stencils in the shop to choose from) on the top of the dried decoupage paper, and using a small chip brush, I dipped the bristle tips straight down in the embossing paste and dabbed it on the box, through the stencil design, again working in a straight up and down motion with the brush.
+Holding the stencil firmly, on the top of the dried decoupage paper, and using a small chip brush, I dipped the bristle tips straight down in the embossing paste and dabbed it on the box, through the stencil design, again working in a straight up and down motion with the brush.
 This stippling left a wonderful faux flocked look.
 But, unlike the old flocked papers from my childhood, this ‘flocking’, once dry, will not scratch off.